deepset-ai/haystack/docs/_src/api/api/summarizer.md

                                 If set to "True", all docs will be joined to a single string that will then be summarized.
                                 Important: The summary will depend on the order of the supplied documents!
+- `truncation`: Truncate to a maximum length accepted by the model

 **Returns**: